reshmabidikar/slate/source/includes/_usage.md

 ### Record usage for a subscription

-Records the daily mount of usage of a specified set of unit types for a given subscription
+Records the daily amount of usage of a specified set of unit types for a given subscription

 **HTTP Request**